tcouch/rsd-talks/technical/zacrosEASC.md

 ![Example of simple reaction pattern](assets/zacrosESCE/reactionCOOCO2.svg)

-More details in [@stamatakis_graph-theoretical_2011] and [@nielsen_parallel_2013]
+See Stamatakis and Vlachos.
+2011.
+J. Chem.
+Phys.
+134(21): 214115 and
+Nielsen et. al. 2013.
+J. Chem.
+Phys.
+139(22): 224706

 Surface energy
 --------------

 To calculate rates, the surface energy is needed:

-* Surface energy is given as an expansion in cluster
+* Surface energy is given as a cluster expansion
-* Number and size of patterns are important
-    - For performance
-    - Accuracy of simulation
+* I.e. an expansion in simple surface patterns

 ![Example of cluster expansions](assets/zacrosESCE/clusterexpansion.svg)